Three Little Words

 Sure, these events are unfortunate.
 They are discouraging.
 After all, who doesn’t want only good things to happen all the time?

 The ‘it’s not fair’ game helps us stay stuck.
-It helps us pretend not to notice our dissatisfaction with ourselves and lack of commitment.
+It helps us pretend not to notice our dissatisfaction with ourselves, our lack of commitment, and our limiting beliefs.
 It helps us deny our power.
 It helps keep us from looking deep within and finding that which wants to burst forth into creation.

 As far as excuses go, those three little words are great.
 Maybe one of the best excuses to stay stuck that I know of.